 No plans will happen if they’re not down on paper or a digital calendar.
 Each step you need to take should be in the calendar.
 That way, any given day when you wake up in the morning, you simply look at the calendar and find out what you need to do.
 You don’t need to even focus on the end result, only what you are doing today or this hour.

 This is a crucial step, and if you make this one a part of your life – an ingrained habit – nothing will stop you from achieving any of your worthy goals!

 Implement these seven steps and surprise yourself and those around you by showing them that New Year Resolutions do work… when you set your mind to it.

 Remember, it’s all about narrowing down what really matters, create a course of action for each goal, and then scheduling everything for success.

 Have fun with it…. and in a few months, let me know if these steps helped 🙂

-E.G. Sebastian, a veteran entrepreneur of 20+ years, is the founder of myClientAttractionAcademy.com, author, and an international speaker (speaks 6 languages).
+E.G. Sebastian, a veteran entrepreneur of 20+ years, is the founder of myClientAttractionAcademy.com, amazon best-selling author, and an international speaker (speaks 6 languages).
 E.G. specializes primarily in helping coaches, consultants, speakers, authors and service-business owners put in place all the elements needed to business success, with a focus on helping clients get massive visibility for their business and convert that visibility into paying clients.